Acturnup/FrontEnd_Blog/Project.md

 # Milestone 1

  1. Overall description of the project:
-    *The topic/purpose of the website:* The purpose of this website is to help students be more engaged with events and be more compelled to use this as a resoruce to find upcoming events in the University area.
+    -*The topic/purpose of the website:* The purpose of this website is to help students be more engaged with events and be more compelled to use this as a resoruce to find upcoming events in the University area.
-    Your inspiration for the project: My inspiration of this project is that CU send out emails with very boring and dull information about upcoming events.
+    -Your inspiration for the project: My inspiration of this project is that CU send out emails with very boring and dull information about upcoming events.
                                       That I feel no one really reads.
                                       I believe there are so many events that CU provides that, I hope to help users catergozise them and make it easier to read and find out about them in a apealling way.
-    The intended audience for your project:
+    -The intended audience for your project:
                                       The audience that I am targeting is University Students.

 2. Wireframe that shows the design and flow of your site.
 This could be anywhere from hand drawn sequence of images to